 • The Full Register - This lists everyone who is entitled to vote.
 This is the register that is used for running elections and for other specified uses as prescribed by law (contact the Town Hall for more information).
 The Full Register is a Public Document and it can be inspected by anyone.
 The Full Register is not available on the internet, it is in paper format only and any inspection of the register must be done under supervision.
 It is held at the Town Hall and if you wish to look at the Full Register, please contact Electoral Services to arrange an appointment.

-• The Edited Register – Which can be bought by anyone and used for any purpose such as putting your personal details on the internet and mail marketing.
-Being on the Edited register is optional so if you do not want your details sold on you can say NO. The Edited Register is also held at the Town Hall and can be viewed on request during office hours Mon-Fri.
+• The Open Register – This was previously known as the Edited register.
+This version can be bought by anyone and used for any purpose such as putting your personal details on the internet and mail marketing.
+Being on the Open register is optional so if you do not want your details sold on you can say NO. The Open Register is also held at the Town Hall and can be viewed on request during office hours Mon-Fri.

 Note: Your personal information will still be included on the full register for voting and credit referencing purposes irrespective of what option you choose and the Council may be statutorily required to supply any information you provide to other bodies exercising functions of a public nature, for the prevention and detection of fraud.